RoSE Committee Applications Now Open!

 Attend 1 x 2-hour Core Committee meeting every two months

-Attend 1 x 2-hour General Committee meeting every three months
+Attend 1 x 2-hour General Committee meeting every six months

-Spend an average of 30 minutes per week on proactive fundraising and/or related project work (project work can be concentrated in your least busy periods)
+Spend an average of 30 minutes per week on proactive fundraising and/or related project work (which can be concentrated in your least busy periods)

 Role Duration: